openjdm/openjdm.github.io/_sources/anchoring_and_adjustment.md

-The answer to this multiplication was 40, 320.
+The correct answer to this multiplication was 40,320.
 How did you do?

 This example is a short version of the experiment carried out by Tversky